-This proposal would provide RBOB refiners and importers the option to comply with an alternative QA requirement which consists of a program of sampling and testing designed to provide oversight of all terminals that blend ethanol with RBOB for use in a specified RFG covered area.
-Under this option, a refiner or importer would need to either arrange to have an independent surveyor conduct a program of compliance surveys, or participate in the funding of an organization which arranges to have independent surveyor conduct a program of compliance surveys.
-In either event, compliance surveys would need to be carried out by an independent surveyor pursuant to a survey plan calculated to achieve the same OA objectives as the current regulatory requirement.
-A detailed survey plan would be submitted to EPA for approval by September 1st of the year preceding the annual averaging period in which the alternative QA sampling and testing program would be implemented.
-The survey plan would include a methodology for determining when the survey samples will be collected, the location of the retail outlets where the samples will be collected, the number of samples to be included in the survey, and any other elements that EPA determines are necessary to achieve the same level of quality assurance as the current QA requirement.
+This action provides RBOB refiners and importers the option to comply with an alternative QA requirement which consists of a program of sampling and testing designed to provide oversight of all terminals that blend ethanol with RBOB for use in a specified RFG covered area.
+Under this option, a refiner or importer must either arrange to have an independent surveyor conduct a program of compliance surveys, or participate in the funding of an organization which arranges to have independent surveyor conduct a program of compliance surveys.
+In either event, compliance surveys must be carried out by an independent surveyor pursuant to a survey plan calculated to achieve the same QA objectives as the current regulatory requirement.
+A detailed survey plan must be submitted to EPA for approval by September 1st of the year preceding the annual averaging period in which the alternative QA sampling and testing program would be implemented.
+The survey plan must include a methodology for determining when the survey samples will be collected, the location of the retail outlets where the samples will be collected, the number of samples to be included in the survey, and any other elements that EPA determines are necessary to achieve the same level of quality assurance as the current QA requirement.